exostin/Exostin/README.md

 - 🎮 Have been a game developer and the team leader at [Expiry Date](https://github.com/exostin/ExpiryDate).
   - 🌿 Worked mainly on the turn-based battle system, but the game also consists of a city-building system!
   - 🏆 The game was created in a team of ten, as part of game development championship among highschool students in Poland: ["Turniej Trójgamiczny"](https://www.t3g.pl/).
-- 👨‍💻 My main goal is to grow in the game development industry, and I'd love to contribute to the open-source community!
+- 👨‍💻 My main goal is to grow in the game development industry, and I'd love to contribute to some open-source projects!
 #### My metrics

 ![Metrics](/github-metrics.svg)